 - Lastly, click Yes under the Enable Security defaults fly-out, and click Save.

 You can refer to the demonstration below.
-As you can see, in the end, you should get a confirmation at the upper right portion of the page that the
+As you can see, in the end, you should get a confirmation at the upper right portion of the page that the default policy was saved.

 Testing the Office 365 MFA Setup Experience

 What happens after MFA is enabled?
 Do users automatically get locked out, or will the users have the option to continue without MFA within a fixed amount of time?
 That is what you’ll find out in this section.

 Just like in any configuration change, any administrator worth their salt would take the extra step(s) to confirm that whatever settings they’ve put in place actually works.